tbates/tbates.github.io/_posts/2020-10-20-What_you_want_is_what_you_get.md

 2. That A accounts for *some* of the variance in B.
 3. But not all of it: B has [residual variance](http://en.wikipedia.org/wiki/Explained_variation"Wikipedia Entry: Explained variation").
 4. Variance in A is [exogenous](http://en.wikipedia.org/wiki/Exogeny"Wikipedia Entry: Exogeny") to the model
- * As such, the variance of B is fixed at 1 (in [standardized](http://en.wikipedia.org/wiki/Standard_score"Wikipedia Entry: Standard score") terms)
+ * As such, its variance is fixed at 1 (in [standardized](http://en.wikipedia.org/wiki/Standard_score"Wikipedia Entry: Standard score") terms)
 5. A and B have means as well as variances.

 How to implement this without black boxes?
 Let's look at an `lm` statement of A <- B: